AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 ### Adding a Loan: `add-loan`

 Adds a loan using the book title.

 Format: `add-loan BOOK_TITLE n/BORROWER_NAME d/RETURN_DATE p/PHONE_NUMBER e/EMAIL`

 Notes:
+- The book to be loaned out must exist in the inventory.
 - The RETURN_DATE must be in the format DD-MM-YYYY.
 - The RETURN_DATE cannot be in the past.
 - The PHONE_NUMBER accepts Singapore numbers only (8 numbers, starting with 9, 8 or 6).